netman2k/choria-demo/code/environments/production/modules/mcollective_agent_puppet/README.md

 ## Usage

-You can include this module into your infrastructure as any other module, but as it's designed to work with the [ripienaar mcollective](http://forge.puppet.com/ripienaar/mcollective) module you can configure it via Hiera:
+You can include this module into your infrastructure as any other module, but as it's designed to work with the [choria mcollective](http://forge.puppet.com/choria/mcollective) module you can configure it via Hiera:

 ```yaml
 mcollective::plugin_classes: